 Management server and agent communication

 The relay architecture provides several options for how you can secure the connection between the Gloo management server and agents.
-By default, Gloo generates self-signed TLS certificates that can be used to establish a simple or mutual TLS connection.
-However, you can choose to provide your own TLS certificates.
+For testing environments, Gloo Mesh Enterprise generates self-signed TLS certificates that can be used to establish a simple or mutual TLS connection.
+For production environments, provide your own TLS certificates instead.

 For an overview of supported options, see the Setup options.